RobDavenport/moba/readme.md

-# moba
+# Moba - Unnamed Game

-An HTML5 Moba game.
+## An HTML5 Moba game for Web & Mobile

 Game server written in Rust.

 Game client in Typescript using Phaser.io.

-To test...
+## To test...

-Run the server with 'cargo run'
+Run the Server with:

+> cargo watch -x run

-Run the client with 'npm run dev'
+Run the Client with:

+> $npm run dev